Ordering a celiac genetic test is a big step in learning about your genetic risk.

 In the ‘book of life’, the 23 chapters are the chromosomes.
-They always occur in pairs as shown in the image below, each parent contributing one arm of this pair.
-The celiac genes (or pages containing information about celiac sensitivity) are on chromosome six (or chapter 6 of the ‘book of life’).
+They always occur in pairs as shown in the image below.
+Each parent contributes one half.

-Inside chapter 6, two pages carry the information necessary to make proteins that bind to gluten to cause gluten sensitivity.
-The sub-chapter or section (or ‘HLA region’ in genetic jargon) that carries the code for gluten reaction is on the short arm of this chromosome.
+Inside chapter 6, two pages carry the information necessary to make proteins that bind to gluten and cause gluten sensitivity.
+The section (or ‘HLA region’ in genetic terminology) that carries the code for gluten reaction is on the short arm of this chromosome.

-Celiac genes on chromosome # 6, marked as DQ on HLA region:
+Shown here are celiac genes on chromosome # 6, marked as DQ on HLA region:

 The DQ ‘pages’ in the ‘book of life’ make the protein that binds with gluten.
 This binding is necessary for immune cells to respond and cause gluten allergy.

 1. One arm (α chain) is made by the DQ ‘pages’ of dad’s chapter and another arm is made by mom’s chapter (β chain); or

-2. Both arms are made by mom’s pages or
+2. Both arms are made by mom’s pages; or

 3. Both arms are made by dad’s pages

-When the same gene appears on both chromosomes (or both ‘chapters’ of the ‘book of life’, it’s called homozygousity.
-That might have additional impact, e.g., in celiac it further increases the risk.Here is an example when both parents have the genes to form the gluten binding DQ2 dimer molecule:
+When the same gene appears on both chromosomes (or both ‘chapters’ of the ‘book of life’, it’s called homozygosity.
+This might have additional impact, e.g., it further increases the risk of celiac.

 An example where one parent (e.g., mom) has both genes to form the gluten binding dimer molecule: